Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Methods

 \subsection{Model Learning}

 Predictions and uncertainties across the search region are modeled using a \ac{GP}, which is defined by its mean and covariance functions.
-As is common, we use a zero mean \cite{rasm06gaus_proc}.
 For the base of the covariance function, we use the squared exponential.
 Its simplicity leads to easier derivation and lower computational cost, and it is applicable to spatially-continuous phenomena found in nature.
 It takes the form

-where \(x_i\) and \(x_j\) are sample locations, and \(\sigma_f\) and \(\sigma_l\) act as the signal standard deviation and characteristic length-scale, respectively.
+where \(\mathbf{x}_i\) and \(\mathbf{x}_j\) are sample locations, and \(\sigma_f\) and \(\sigma_l\) act as the signal standard deviation and characteristic length-scale, respectively.
 This is a common single-quantity covariance function.
 It causes locations closer in space to have greater covariance, which means their sample values are assumed to be closer.

 To transfer information between quantities, something must additionally represent the amount of covariance between them.
 We follow the pattern of Bonilla in replacing the signal variance with a free-form covariance matrix \cite{boni08mult_task},